babylonlabs-io/btc-staking-ts/docs/usage.md

 }

 const stakerInput = {
-  // The chosen finality provider public key in compressed 32 bytes x-coordinate
+  // The chosen finality providers public keys in compressed 32 bytes x-coordinate
-  // only
+  // only format.
-  finalityProviderPkNoCoordHex: string,
+  finalityProviderPksNoCoordHex: string[],
   // Amount of satoshis staker choose to stake
   stakingAmountSat: number,
   // The number of BTC blocks this staking transaction will be staked for